serundeputy/documentation/source/docs/articles/sites/external-libraries.md

 PhantomJS is located at `/srv/bin/phantomjs` on your application server.

+### Drupal PhantomJS Configuration

+Once you have downloaded and enabled the PhantomJS Capture module, the next step will be configuring the image toolkit settings.
+Navigate to the Image toolkit settings page at: `/admin/config/user-interface/phantomjs_capture` to specify the library path.
+**Path to phantomJS:** `/srv/bin/phantomjs`

 ## [Apache Tika](http://tika.apache.org/)

 The Apache Tika™ toolkit detects and extracts metadata and structured text content from various documents using existing parser libraries.